Dishwasher Detergent and Nutrient Runoff Law

 Why is this law important?

 - Phosphorus impacts our water.
-Phosphorus enters the environment in many ways.
-Wastewater treatment plants (WWTP), defective septic systems, agricultural runoff, fertilizer, manure, decomposing leaves, and urban/suburban runoff all contribute phosphorus to the environment.
 Phosphorus going into the State's water has been linked to: reductions in oxygen in waterbodies necessary for fish to breathe; algae that turn water bodies green; and algae and algae by-products that degrade drinking water.

-- Dishwasher detergents may contain up to 9% phosphorus and can account for 9% to 34% of total phosphorus in municipal wastewater.
+- Before the law, dishwasher detergents contained up to 9% phosphorus and could account for 9% to 34% of total phosphorus in municipal wastewater.

-- Lawn fertilizer contains up to 3% phosphorus and can account for up to 50% of the soluble phosphorus in stormwater runoff from lawn areas.
+- Some lawn fertilizers contain up to 3% phosphorus and can account for up to 50% of the soluble phosphorus in stormwater runoff from lawn areas.

 - Local governments can save money at no cost to consumers.
-This law will help local governments to reduce phosphorus loads and meet water quality standards in areas where there is excessive phosphorus.
+This law will help local governments reduce the amount of phosphorus getting into their local waterbodies, and meet water quality standards in areas where there is excessive phosphorus.
 Over 100 waterbodies in New York are impaired due to phosphorus including: the East of Hudson New York City Watershed; Lake Champlain; Onondaga Lake; Cayuga Lake; parts of Lake Ontario; and the Chesapeake Bay watershed.

 - Removing phosphorus at a WWTP costs approximately $1 to $20 per pound.
 By reducing levels of phosphorus entering the environment, communities can save through the use of less chemical treatment and the generation of less sludge.